 Is my mother-in-law’s portfolio appropriately diversified?

-Are preferred shares considered equity or fixed income?
+Are preferred stocks considered equity or fixed income?

 Logic would dictate that given the name “preferred shares,” they should classify as equity, but how should they be classified in a portfolio?